mkolczynska/martakolczynska/content/post/first-post.md

 ### Step 3.
 Done is better than perfect

-The great thing about Blogdown and Hugo is that it is very easy to make something that works, and then tweak it forever as time allows.
+The great thing about Blogdown and Hugo is that it is very easy to make something that works, and then tweak forever.

 ## References
 [Brady, H., Verba, S., & Schlozman, K. (1995).
 Beyond SES: A Resource Model of Political Participation.
 American Political Science Review, 89(2), 271-294.](https://www.cambridge.org/core/journals/american-political-science-review/article/beyond-ses-a-resource-model-of-political-participation/CE74BA78807755F0A09E589D631EB03E)